trriplejay/lunch/README.md

 ### execution

-The bin will take the email as a parameter as well as the gmail application key for sending email
+The bin will take the email as a parameter as well as the gmail application key for sending email.

 `lunch foo@txt.att.net abcdefg`